HE-Arc/webapp-server/files/templates/README-footer.md

 ### ViM

 Vim has been set up with Vundle and some plugins.
-To install them run:

-    $ vim +PluginInstall +qall

-Then, fell free to modify `~/.vimrc`.
+Fell free to modify your `~/.vimrc`.

 By default, your editor is `nano`, you can change this by editing the `$EDITOR` variable in `~/.bash_profile`.